cbkii/ts-docsui/README.md

 The Magisk-rooted TS18 firmware used with this project is sourced from the [Topway TS10 and TS18 community topic on 4PDA](https://4pda.to/forum/index.php?showtopic=1015856).

 4PDA is a third-party community.
 This project does not create, host, or verify the firmware found there.
+> [!CAUTION]

-Only use firmware that exactly matches your unit's system version, board, screen, panel, and boot configuration.
+> Only use firmware that exactly matches your unit's system version, board, screen, panel, and boot configuration.
 The wrong firmware can stop the unit from starting.
 Make a full backup before changing firmware.
 Stop when the match is not certain.

 You do not need to reinstall firmware when Magisk already works on your unit.